-Certifications and in-class reflections (30%)
+Certifications and in-class tests & reflections (20%)

-As part of this course, you will be required to earn two sets of certifications, including a) SemRush SEO & content marketing certifications (5%); and b) SemRush social media certification (5%).
-We will have in-class reflections ("tests") (10%2) on the days they are due that cover some fundamentals.
+As part of this course, you will be required to earn two sets of certifications, including a) SemRush SEO Certification (5%); and b) SemRush Social Media Certification (5%).
+We will have in-class tests (5%2) on the days they are due that cover some fundamentals.

-Social media campaign (15%)
+Social media digital marketing campaign (20%)

-You will be required to create a digital marketing campaign for a real product of your choice.
-It can be a physical product, a service, a place, etc. The campaign should be rolled out on image-based platforms (e.g., Instagram) or short video-based platforms (e.g., TikTok).
+You will be required to create a digital marketing campaign for a product of your choice.
+You can choose any real or fake product (it can be a physical product, a service, a place, etc.).
 A brief report should be submitted to Brightspace along with the digital marketing content (e.g., images or videos), to summarize your rationale of the content design and your plan for the corresponding digital marketing campaign.
-The content must be newly created and original (you cannot use your works that were created in the past).
-We will present the content, have discussions, and vote the top 3 designs in class.
+We will present the content, have discussions, and vote the top 3 design in class.

-A digital branding challenge (15%)
+A case-based digital branding challenge (15%)